-The two retro-reflectors giving the minimum and maximum values shall then be fully tested as shown in paragraph 5.1.4.
+The two retro-reflectors giving the minimum and maximum values shall then be fully tested as shown in paragraph 5.1.4..

 These two samples shall be kept by the laboratories for any further checks which may be found necessary.